phiresky/blog/posts/2021/hosting-sqlite-databases-on-github-pages.md

 So how do you use a database on a static file hoster?
 Firstly, SQLite (written in C) is compiled to WebAssembly.
 SQLite can be compiled with [emscripten](https://emscripten.org/) without any modifications, and the [sql.js](https://github.com/sql-js/sql.js/) library is a thin JS wrapper around the wasm code.

-sql.js only allows you to create and read from databases that are fully in memory though - so I implemented a virtual file system that fetches chunks of the database with HTTP Range requests when SQLite tries to read from the filesystem [sql.js-httpvfs](https://github.com/phiresky/sql.js-httpvfs).
+sql.js only allows you to create and read from databases that are fully in memory though - so I implemented a virtual file system that fetches chunks of the database with HTTP Range requests when SQLite tries to read from the filesystem: [sql.js-httpvfs](https://github.com/phiresky/sql.js-httpvfs).
 From SQLite's perspective, it just looks like it's living on a normal computer with an empty filesystem except for a file called `/wdi.sqlite3` that it can read from.
+Of course it can't write to this file, but a read-only database is still very useful.

 Since fetching data via HTTP has a pretty large overhead, we need to fetch data in chunks and find some balance between the number of requests and the used bandwidth.
 Thankfully, SQLite already organizes its database in "pages" with a user-defined [page size](https://www.sqlite.org/pgszchng2016.html) (4 KiB by default).
 I've set the page size to 1 KiB for this database.